DETAILED ACTION

 in response to determining to perform the secondary authentication, perform the secondary authentication for the PDU session (Wu: para [322-327], “Perform the secondary authentication procedure.
 As shown in FIG. 7(1), after the SMF determines to initiate the secondary authentication procedure, the method 700 may include steps 706A1 to 706A7.
 706A1: The SMF determines to initiate the secondary authentication procedure.
 It may be understood that the SMF triggers the secondary authentication procedure.
 706A2: Perform secondary authentication and authorization between the terminal device and a DN-AAA.
 The DN-AAA performs authentication and/or authorization on the terminal device….
 If successfully authenticating the terminal device, the DN-AAA may send an authentication success message to the SMF.”).

-Wu does not clearly teach in response to the secondary authentication being successful, transmit an availability check message for network slice admission control to a second NF.
+Wu does not clearly teach in response to the secondary authentication being successful, transmit a single message to a second NF, the single message comprises information indicating to perform availability check and update a number of registered UEs for the network slice.

-Wafta in view of Venkataraman does not explicitly teach wherein the network slice admission control update message comprises information indicating to update a number of registered UEs.
+Watfa in view of 3GPP does not explicitly teach that the information also indicating to update a number of registered UEs for the network slice.

-As per claim 17, Wu in view of Venkataraman and Ianev teaches the independent claim 14.
+As per claim 17, Wu in view of 3GPP and Ianev teaches the independent claim 14.
 Wu teaches wherein the third NF comprises a session management function (SMF) (Wu: para [286-296], “The SMF determines whether to initiate a secondary authentication procedure..”).

 As per claim 20, Wu in view of Venkataraman and Ianev the independent claim 14.
 Wu teaches wherein the at least one processor is configured to cause the apparatus to, in response to the secondary authentication being unsuccessful, transmit a PDU session establishment failure message to the UE (Wu: para [245], “the SMF may determine, based on the authentication and authorization result, to reject establishment of the session #1, in other words, to terminate establishment of the session #1.
 Alternatively, the SMF may determine, based on a failure reason of the authentication and authorization, whether to terminate the establishment of the session #1.”).